aws-samples/hpc-workshop-wrf/README.md

 ## Log into the cluster using DCV
 Once the cluster is up and running we can now log onto it leveraging DCV.
-DCV allows a logging onto the Master node using a web browser and a signed url returned by following command:
+DCV allows a logging onto the Head node using a web browser and a signed url returned by following command:
 ```bash
 pcluster dcv connect --key-path <PATH TO EC2 KEY NAME.pem> wrf-workshop
 ```